de-vnull/vnstat-on-merlin/README.md

 ### Upgrade from a manual install or alpha or beta 1 ###
 * This __beta2__ version is re-written from the ground up, and therefore any previous installations (manual or automated) need to be removed.
-* The updated install script will detect any previously installed scripts and will inform you that these will be removed. __Database files will be intact on the device.__
+* The updated install script will detect any previously installed scripts and will inform you that these will be removed. __Database files will be left intact on the device.__
 * If you don't want to migrate to the new version, you can abort the install.